-MBA 730 CRITICAL THINKING
+MBA 730 Critical Thinking

-Designed as a business "shark tank," this course gives students the opportunity to learn from experts as well as classmates when considering business decisions.
-Participants will be guided through the thinking process necessary for success in management.
+Designed as a business "think tank," this course gives students the opportunity to learn from experts as well as classmates when considering business decisions.
+Participants will be guided through the deliberate thinking process required for success in management.